-Semiconductor device fabrication is the process used to create the integrated circuits (silicon chips) that are present in everyday electrical and electronic devices.
+Semiconductor device fabrication is the process used to create the integrated circuits (silicon chips) present in everyday electrical and electronic devices.
 It is a multiple-step sequence of photographic and chemical processing steps during which electronic circuits are gradually created on a wafer made of pure semiconducting material.
 Silicon is the most commonly used semiconductor material today, along with various compound semiconductors.
-The entire manufacturing process, from start to packaged chips ready for shipment, takes six to eight weeks and is performed in highly specialized facilitiy known as a FAB.
+From start to packaged chips ready for shipment, the entire manufacturing process takes six to eight weeks and is performed in a highly specialized facility known as a FAB.

-The Rigaku NEX CG EDXRF is powered by a new qualitative and quantitative analytical software, RPF-SQX, that features Rigaku Profile Fitting (RPF) technology.
-The software allows semi-quantitative analysis of almost all sample types without standards – and rigorous quantitative analysis with standards.
+The NEX CG II benchtop spectrometer is powered by Rigaku's RPF-SQX Fundamental Parameters (FP) software, featuring Rigaku Profile Fitting (RPF) technology and Scattering FP.
+This robust software allows semi-quantitative analysis of almost all sample types without standards – and rigorous quantitative analysis with standards.

-Layer thickness and chemical composition of multilayer samples can be easily determined with energy dispersive X-ray fluorescence analysis (EDXRF), of thin films down to several atomic layers (less than 1nm) and up to the µm or even mm-range.
-The full Rigaku RPF-SQX fundamental parameters approach may be employed for all calculations and without the use of standards, i.e., no specific multilayer standards are required.
-Nevertheless any available multilayer standard can be used to optimize the results.
+The layer thickness and chemical composition of multi-layer samples are easily determined with energy dispersive X-ray fluorescence analysis (EDXRF) — for thin films down to several atomic layers (less than 1 nm) and up to the µm or even mm-range.
+Using Rigaku RPF-SQX FP approach may be employed for all calculations, and without the use of standards (i.e., no specific multi-layer standards are required).
+Nevertheless, any available multi-layer standard can be used to optimize the results.